What is the mission of the Oval Learn to Skate Program?

 I’m 35 and want to learn to skate – is there a class for me?

-We offer Teen/Adult classes with its own curriculum – Teen/Adult Basic Skills 1 – 6.
+We offer Teen/Adult classes with its own curriculum – Adult 1 -4 Levels.
 Adults have their own class and instructor and are given instruction based on each individual’s needs within the class.

-When you are ready to enroll in the program, please contact the Learn to Skate Manager, Kate Nicoll.
+When you are ready to enroll in the program, please contact the Learn to Skate Manager, Kelly Cassidy.

 Let her know you need a class level assessment.
 When you come for the first day of class, Oval staff will set you up with the correct class.